Can I tell you something about myself that s a bit embarrassing.

 This is some of my garden a couple of weeks ago.

-Shocker I know – so I decided to start in the far back corner of the garden which I “romantically” call my secret garden.
+Shocker I know – so I decided to start in the far back corner of the garden which I call the secret garden.
 (Not so much at the moment but it has potential).
 It’s where I have a small fire pit, a hotch potch of seats, and a large potted ficus tree.
-I’ve used a large square of rebar (concrete reinforcing steel mesh) vertically in front of the back fence and planted a white blossoming potato vine to climb over it.
+I’ve used a large square of concrete reinforcing steel mesh vertically in front of the back fence and planted a white blossoming potato vine to climb over it.
 It climbs wildly during the summer covering the fence and anything else nearby.
 It can be a pretty and cosy area when its looked after but as I said – it’s got away on me a bit.

 So over the course of 5 days I spent 20 minutes each day on it – just one x 20 minutes per day because pulling out weeds is exhausting.
 I’ll warn you none of the photos are any too glamourous.
 They don’t show a finished beautiful product – they just show small progresses being achieved with 20 minutes a day focused attention.

 Day 4 .